-Premature or preterm labor is described as early labor occurring before the pregnancy reaches 37 weeks.
+Premature or preterm labor is described as early labor occurring before 37 weeks gestation.
 While preterm labor does not necessarily result in a preterm birth, immediate medical attention is needed to prevent complications.

-If preterm labor results in preterm delivery, the baby will be born premature and may have serious health problems like underdeveloped lungs, breathing problems, cerebral palsy, and learning disabilities.
+If preterm labor results in preterm delivery, the baby will be born premature and may have serious health problems like underdeveloped lungs, vision or hearing loss, cerebral palsy, behavioral issues, and learning disabilities.

 - Constant lower backache